-Route incoming traffic for better performance and availability
+Route incoming traffic for high performance and availability

-- Improve app availability with multiple automatic failover options
+- Obtain high availability with multiple automatic failover options

 Reduce application downtime

-Traffic Manager can improve the availability of important applications by monitoring your Azure services or external websites and services, and it automatically directs your customers to a new location when there’s a failure.
+Traffic Manager can improve the availability of important applications by monitoring your Azure services, or external websites and services, automatically directing users to the next best location when there’s a failure.

 Improving app performance and content delivery